wieslawsoltes/Dock/docs/dock-context-locator.md

 ## Why it matters

-Dockable views rely on their `DataContext` to function correctly.
+Dockable views often rely on `dockable.Context` (directly or via templates) to function correctly.
 When loading a layout that references custom documents or tools, the factory must be able to recreate those view models.
 Register each type in `ContextLocator` and provide a default via `DefaultContextLocator` so that unknown ids do not break the layout.

 These locators work alongside `DockableLocator` and `HostWindowLocator` which resolve dockable instances and host windows.
 Ensure all locators are populated